StefanWerW/youtube-validator/README.md

 var validID = '2XH5_qafR8k'
 ```

-* invalid url/id are the same as above, but on the other waya around.  ex:
+* invalid url/id are the same as above, but on the other way around.  ex:

 ```javascript
 var invalidUrl1 = 'random_stuff_here'